hexdump0815/imagebuilder/systems/tablet_amazon_giza/readme.md

 - wifi seems to work by using the android firmware and tools in a minimal android bionic chroot env
   - wifi can be stated via /scripts/start-wifi.sh
   - uncomment the start of this script in /etc/rc.local in case wifi should be enabled by default
+  - wifi support was added in february 2022, so all images from before do not have it yet but it can be added easily afterwards, also the giza bullseye images from february 2022 are still missing it (the focal images have it already)
 - the kernel builds starting with linux-amazon-giza-3.18.19-r4 have options enabled so that docker should run on them, although a docker downgrade might be required in case of problems as the legacy kernel might be too old for the latest docker versions